AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  - make a pipe that counts number of files/directories (including dot files) in your directory
  - grep directories out of ``ls -l``
  - grep all but blank lines in triton:/etc/bashrc

- - (*) expand the previous one to filter out commented lines also (line starts with #)
+   - expand the previous one to filter out commented lines also (line starts with #).
+Note that lines may have spaces before # mark.

- - (*) count unique logged in users on triton
+ - count unique logged in users on triton.
+Tip: ``w`` or ``users`` gives you a list of all currently login users, many of them have several sessions open.
- - Play with the commands grep, cut: find at least two ways to extract IP addresses only out of /etc/hosts.
-Are there other ways?
+ - (*) Play with the commands grep, cut: find at least two ways to extract IP addresses only out of /etc/hosts.
+Tip: *grep* has *-o* option, thus one can build a regular expression that will grab exactly what you need.
  - (*) Using pipes and commands echo/tr/uniq, find doubled words out of 'My Do Do list: Find a a Doubled Word'.
 Any easier way to do it?